-The 1800 Zones are compatible with NO/NC dry contacts, 10K thermistors, and 4-20mA transducers.
-To prevent an alarm from occurring while wiring the sensors, it is recommended that the zone be disabled [SENSOR ON/OFF] + [Zone #1-8].
+The 1800 Zones are compatible with NO/NC dry contacts, 2.8K and 10K thermistors, and 4-20mA transducers.
+To prevent an alarm from occurring while wiring the sensors, it is recommended that the zone alarm be disabled [SENSOR ON/OFF] + [Zone #1-8].
 After wiring all of your sensors you will need to configure the zones using the [SET] + [CONFIGURE] command.
-See Chapter 4 for more information on Disabling sensors and Configuring Zones.
+See Chapter Four for more information on Disabling Zone alarms and Configuring Zones.